 - Don’t spend too much time on one question if you get stuck.
 Budget your time wisely by moving on to the next question and coming back to the ones you skipped initially at a later point.

 Unfortunately, I’m not able to buy you lunch if you pass the assessment within 10 minutes.
-But if you request a congratulatory certificate or a virtual high-five, I’ll be sure to give one.
+But if you request a virtual high-five, I’ll be sure to give one.

-Upon passing our assessment, your résumé will be viewed more in-depth by a member of our team.
+Upon passing our assessment, your résumé will be reviewed more in-depth by a member of our team.
 Rest assured that you have a set of human eyes evaluating you.
 No robots here!